bluebird bio Cookie Notice

 Who places cookies on my device?

 Cookies set by the site you visit are called “first party cookies”.
 Cookies set by parties other than us are called “third party cookies”.
 Third party cookies enable third party features or functionality within the site, such as site analytics, advertising, and social media features.
 The parties that set these third-party cookies can recognize your computer or device both when it visits the site in question and also when it visits certain other sites and/or mobile apps.
 We do not control how these third parties use your information, which is subject to their own privacy policies.
-See below for details on use of third party cookies and similar technologies with our Sites.

 How long will cookies stay on my device?